Naga, Camarines Sur: San Gregorio's episcopate

-In time, the Spanish city and the native village merged into one community and became popularly known as "Nueva Cáceres", to distinguish it from its namesake in Spain.
+This demonstrates the underdeveloped edifices scattered across the city, implying the episcopacy's ineffectivity resulting in such thwarted advancement of the city.
+In time, the Spanish city and the native village merged into one community.
 It had a city government as prescribed by Spanish law, with an ayuntamiento and cabildo of its own.
 At the beginning of the 17th century, there were only five other ciudades in the Philippines.
 Nueva Cáceres remained the capital of the Ambos Camarines provinces and later of Camarines Sur province until the formal creation of the independent chartered city of Naga under a sovereign Philippines.

 For hundreds of years during the Spanish colonial era, Naga grew to become the center of trade, education, and culture, and the seat of ecclesiastical jurisdiction in Bicol.

+Liberation (1898)

+Under the commands of Corporals Elias Angeles and Felix Plazo, revolutionaries planned a revolt against the Spanish on September 18, 1898.
+The revolt was mistakenly taken as fact from gossip among the maids of the Franciscans in Naga.
+Gunfire rang out until 5 a.m., and the remaining Spaniards sought shelter at the convent of San Francisco Church.
+When the Spaniards could no longer withstand the pressure, they signed a peace treaty at the University of Sta.
+Isabel, a school.
+The aforementioned "peace treaty" is displayed at the USI Museum.

+This revolt marked a turning point in Naga City's history, bringing an end to over 323 years of Spanish rule since the founding of Nueva Cáceres.
+A city ordinance, passed by the Naga City Government, designates September 19 as Liberation Day in the City of Naga.
+This is ordinance number 2006-050.
+The ordinance also outlines activities for commemorating Liberation Day and allocates funds to support them.

 American colonial period

 With the advent of American rule, the city was reduced to a municipality.
-In 1919, it lost its Spanish name and became officially known as Naga.
+In 1919, it has been renamed as Naga.

 World War II and Japanese occupation

 Naga came under Japanese occupation on December 18, 1941, following the Japanese invasion of Legaspi a few days earlier.

-In 1945, toward the end of World War II, combined U.S. and Philippine Commonwealth troops—of the United States Army, Philippine Commonwealth Army, Philippine Constabulary, as well as Bicolano guerrilla resistance groups—liberated Naga from Imperial Japanese troops.